xieweiAlex/English_Learning/words/2024/words-Jan-24.md

 > Permeate means to spread or diffuse throughout, often referring to a liquid or gas passing through a solid substance.
 > Penetrate means to enter or pass through something, often with force or difficulty.
 It can also refer to understanding or making an impact on something.

 **tinder box**
 The rocks **underfoot** are still soft.

-Throughout the book, Charlie reveals his intellect, wit, values, and no end of rhetorical **flair**.
-Using **self-deprecation** and imagination to great effect, Charlie cheerfully compares himself to a counting horse, proposes “Glotz’s Sugared, Caffeinated Water” as a **marketing-bereft** label for Coca-Cola, and attests, “At least when I was young, I wasn't a total **klutz**." -
-**Inversion**.
-He **regales** his audience with humorous anecdotes and poignant tales rather than with a blizzard of facts and figures.
-He well knows, and wisely exploits, the traditional role of the storyteller as a **purveyor** of complex and detailed information.
-**human foibles**.
-Charlie has purposefully **sidestepped** the **limelight**, choosing relative anonymity instead.
-Charlie’s formal education began at Dundee Elementary School, where he and his younger sisters, Mary and Carol, were **indoctrinated** with **ethical homilies**.

-Charlie’s teachers remember a smart kid who was also inclined to be a bit of a **wiseacre**. -
-Today, he can’t remember the first time he was exposed to the aphorisms of Ben Franklin, but they fueled an **ineffaceable** admiration for the eclectic and eccentric **statesman** and inventor. -
-By the time he was 14, the **precocious** learner had also become one of the doctor’s best friends.
-Even at an early age, Charlie showed a **sagacious** negotiating ability and usually gained a bigger **specimen** or one with unusual coloring.
-One of his sisters remembered years later that the family had to **endure** the **incessant** squeaking of hungry hamsters until Charlie arrived home from school to feed them.
-Kids played kick the can on warm summer evenings and went to Saturday **matinees** to see the latest **talkies**, such as **King Kong**, a favorite of 8-year-old Charlie.
-**hobos**.

-His lack of an undergraduate degree threatened to derail him, but a family friend, former Harvard Law School dean Roscoe Pound, **interceded** on Charlie’s behalf. -

 **Bell curve**, **top of the curve**.
-Charlie was just in a hurry, and the **customary pleasantries** of the classroom were of little concern to him.

-His **adored** son, Teddy, was **terminally** ill with **leukemia**.
-Charlie’s **affinity** for Benjamin Franklin’s expansive career in government, business, finance, and industry can be found in his many speeches and whenever he holds an audience, large or small.

-Charlie admires that trait in his mentor and strives to **emulate** Franklin.

 Can anything stop Trump the **sequel**?
 He’d like you to think his chances of **strutting** back into the White House. -
 Perhaps AI is a **busted flush**.
 Perhaps the revolution will just take time.

 ## Week 1